menu

 While the above price trend is largely considered to be the norm, this past week I found that many Modern staples were actually going up, at least until last Thursday.
 Some Modern cards even reached their record high price for the past year or so.

-After fluctuating between 10 and 15 tix for about a year until last May, the price dynamic of Ignoble Hierarch changed as it climbed above 20 tix this past July, before reaching 30 tix two weeks ago.
+After fluctuating between 10 and 15 tix for about a year until last May, the price dynamic of Noble Hierarch changed as it climbed above 20 tix this past July, before reaching 30 tix two weeks ago.
 After soaring to 22 tix in August, Golgari Grave-Troll clearly survived the Dredge hype and rebounded to a new all-time record high at 25 tix.
 Disrupting Shoal, a position I sold a few weeks ago at 5.5 tix during the previous peak, just ventured over 9 tix (before crashing a bit)---a price that card hadn’t reached since August last year.

 This doesn’t mean prices won’t drop this week and the following during Kaladesh release events, but it shows that good selling opportunities with Modern can happen about any time.
 For sure though, the big changes announced last Thursday cooled everything down a little bit and I'm not sure we'll see more cards breaking their long-term ceiling right now.